philipp2310/snips-bring-shopping/README.md

 ## Setup
 This skill for SNIPS takes two secret parameters:
-The first one is your unique user ID, the second one is the unique ID of your shopping list.
+The first one is the email adress and the second one is the password of your bring shopping list.
-You can get these here after you fill in your credentials: https://api.getbring.com/rest/bringlists?email=~mail-adress~&password=~password~

 ## Usage
 ### Deutsch: